The translation of this document is outdated.

 General Provisions

 Section 1.
-This Law sets out the general provisions and
+The Law sets out the general provisions and

 economic basis for the activities of the local governments of